Ghoniem/CV/Book/_build/html/_sources/Achievements.md

 <div style="text-align: justify; margin-bottom: 20px;">
-<strong>[6]</strong> He recognized the importance of silicon carbide as a high-temperature material that has vast potential in
+<strong>[6]</strong> Research on silicon carbide as a high-temperature material that has vast potential in
 the electronics and nuclear industries.
 He mentored several Ph.D. students and guided them to work on fundamental aspects of defects, and on swelling and fracture processes in SiC and SiC/SiC composites.
 The two students whom he mentored in this area are currently chaired professor at UConn (Huang) and